KyleKohlmeyer/python-challenge/README.md

-# python-challenge -Kyle Kohlmeyer
+# python-challenge
-This is my python challenge (challenge 3) submission.
-I did not use any code from outside sources.
-All the files are in the resources folder for both Pybank and Pypoll.
-Some of the commit messages are inaccurate, this was my first time doing a git push and I did not realise that the commit messages would appear before every file being pushed.
+## Pybank
+This repository contains python code that analyzes banking data (Pybank folder) and the output from the code.
+The banking data is also included in this folder.
+## Pypoll
+In the pypoll folder, there is python code that analyzes election data to determine the winner and % of votes received.
+The folder also contains the output for the results and the raw election data.